 My friend and I ordered the gnocchi which was suppose to be homemade but was pulled out of a packet and dumped into water.
 The cheese and meat antipasto was a plate of prosciutto and a mozzarella ball – not burrata which is what any decent Italian restaurant would serve but instead we got the cheese that is $7.99 at the grocery store sitting in a bag of water.
 Then there was the radicchio which was good but he had cheaped out on the ingredients.

 This meal that was represented as authentic southern Italian cuisine ended up being an assembly of the cheapest ingredients he could find, yet the bill came to $60.
 Needless to say I will never go there again.
 But looking at the menu, the items were good – in theory but overpriced.
 The best thing I had that night was the radicchio salad even though it was missing ingredients listed on the menu.
 But I thought to myself, I could make this at home and make it better…and so I did.

-1 tbsp. grated parmesan, plus more for finishing
+- 4 tbsp grated parmesan plus more for finishing

-Quarter and cut the radicchio finely into thin ribbons.
+- Quarter and cut the radicchio finely into thin ribbons.
 Cut the onion in half and thinly slice into half moons.
 Add to bowl and mix well, making sure onions are separated and mixed throughout the lettuce.
-Store in a plastic container.